Most Accurate Drug Testing Kits

 Risk: Long-term use can lead to psychological and physiological dependence.
 It can also lead to liver damage.

-Benzodiazepines slow down the activity of the central nervous system and the messages travelling between the brain and the body.
+Benzodiazepines slow down the activity of the central nervous system and the messages traveling between the brain and the body.
 A person taking one of these drugs would not necessarily feel depressed; indeed, they’re often prescribed for the treatment of stress and anxiety.
 Some people use benzodiazepines illegally to become intoxicated or to help with the ‘come down’ effects of stimulants such as amphetamines or cocaine.

 Risk: Users may be drowsy and less able to function normally.
 Long-term use may lead to dependence.